fdovila/GAIA_technical_whitepaper/readme.md

 Meta-users are formed by aggregating user inputs and creating higher-dimensional tensors.
 Let *L* represent the number of layers in the GAIA framework.
-For each layer *l*, we aggregate the meta-user tensors from the lower layer *l* − 1 to form new meta-users in layer *l*:
+For each layer *l*, Iaggregate the meta-user tensors from the lower layer *l* − 1 to form new meta-users in layer *l*: